 Personal data is stored electronically and may be included in emails we send or receive and is consequently stored (and processed) by our ICT providers.
 We have concluded data processing agreements with these providers that stipulate at least the same level of security and reliability that you may expect from ourselves.

 Our accountant may have access to the personal data of contact persons at clients.
 We may also share this data with firms that conduct customer satisfaction surveys for us.

 We may also share the data of contact persons at clients with third parties where this is necessary in order to execute your order.
 We may for instance share your data with sellers and regulators.

-Recruitment and application data is stored in our recruitment software with the provider of that software.
-We have concluded a data processing agreement with that party.
+Recruitment and application data is stored in our recruitment software from Greenhouse Software, Inc., a cloud services provider located in the United States of America and engaged by ACT to help manage its recruitment and hiring process on ACT’s behalf.
+Accordingly, if the applicant is located outside of the United States, the personal data will be transferred to the United States We have concluded a data processing agreement with that party.
+Because the European Union Commission has determined that United States data privacy laws do not ensure an adequate level of protection for personal data collected from EU data subjects, the transfer will be subject to appropriate additional safeguards under the standard contractual clauses.
 When an applicant proceeds to the next phase in the application procedure, his/her personal data may also be shared with an assessment agency and if necessary, and in consultation, with CV-OK, the agency that conducts screenings for us.
-CV-OK has a licence from the Dutch Data Protection Authority.
+CV-OK has a license from the Dutch Data Protection Authority.